redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

     Certificate is to be certified until Feb 19 22:44:33 2015 GMT (365 days)

 Now put private.pem into the location defined in the controller hostgroup, then do a similar command for the public request.

+For testing purposes we can just copy the mysql certificate to the qpid certificate (or set the paths the same in seeds.rb).
+For production purposes you'd want separate certificates for each service.

 You could probably use the puppet CA for this as well.
 My assumption is that the organization already has a CA somewhere and that eventually that CA will be used to issue the certificates used for OpenStack.